alvr-org/ALVR/wiki/ALVR-in-distrobox.md

 3. **Video tab: Fade To Grid** on app hang - this will lock your view to last frame when app hangs instead of dropping you into steamvr void, completely optional but you may prefer that.

 4. **Video tab: Disable Advanced Supersample Filtering**

 5. **Video tab: Per-application video settings** - Use Legacy Reprojection Mode for specific game.
 This can drastically change experience from being very uncomfortable, rubber-banding, to straight up perfect.
 This essentially disables reprojection on SteamVR side and leaves it to the client.
 Make sure to enable it for each game you will play.
-If you don't see that button, it is possible that  you didn't apply patch from installation script, which means that opening each game video settings will take a while and may not even catch up at all after multiple minutes.
-If you want to apply that patch, get into the container (read bellow in the end how to do that) and run the `./patch_bindings_spam.sh` with absolute path to your steamvr inside container directory (relative to scripts folder, `installation/arch-alvr/.local/share/Steam/steamapps/SteamVR`).

 6. **Developer tab: Set steamvr as openxr runtime** - this ensures that games using openxr (such as Bonelab, or Beat Saber) will use SteamVR.